Dynomutt, Dog Wonder: Broadcast history

 Dynomutt also aired on USA Cartoon Express during the 1980s.

 Between January 2 and March 9, 2008, repeats of Dynomutt, Dog Wonder were shown on Boomerang.
 On June 4, 2009, Dynomutt, Dog Wonder returned to Boomerang and aired Thursdays through Sundays at 10am Eastern.
 But the show stopped airing on Boomerang due to the re-branding that happened on January 19, 2015, that also removed many other older shows.

 Home media

-All 16 episodes of the first season were released in the DVD set The Scooby-Doo/Dynomutt Hour: The Complete Series from Warner Home Video.
+All 16 episodes of the first season were released in a DVD set The Scooby-Doo/Dynomutt Hour: The Complete Series from Warner Home Video.